Three check-ins. Under five minutes. One small commitment to yourself each day. That’s it.

 Most tools add more.
 Spashta removes what is not useful.

 No streaks.
 No badges.
 No missed-day guilt.
 Just a quiet daily ritual that resets every morning.
+The Weekly Insights show your return rate — not as a score, but as a mirror.

 No freeform writing prompts.
 No blank pages staring back at you.
 Structured questions, short answers.